Corporate Social Responsibility

 From financing green tech and clean energy to backing equitable enterprises, banking is one of the influencing industries that will shape the future.
 For all young people aspiring for a better world, the sector offers them an ideal platform to create change and Societe Generale is more determined than ever to open the doors of opportunity.

-Our Young Influencers Programme is comprised of a six-month series of interactive workshops.
+The programme is comprised of a six-month series of interactive workshops.
 They explore real life banking case studies, which allow students to understand the important role the banking sector plays in being part of the solution to building a sustainable future.
 It also gives them opportunities to put these into practice, helping them acquire practical knowledge and skills in the process.

 The workshops are supported by our employee volunteers who contribute their energy and expertise to inspire the students with the aim of having a positive impact on their future and our wider society.